-All of the games were kindly sent to us by Asmodee for demonstration purposes.
-Between these and our phones we were entertained on the first leg of our long journey.
-But seriously make sure and take games, phones, books anything to keep you occupied because you do not realise how easily bored you get without even a phone as a crutch.
+All of the games were kindly sent to us by Asmodee, as we work for them as games demonstrators when we’re not writing for Off the Record.
+Anyways between these and our phones we were entertained on the first leg of our long journey.
+But seriously make sure and take games, phones, books…anything to keep you occupied because you do not realise how easily you get bored without even a phone as a crutch.

 If you need medication, make double and triple sure you have it, maybe even splurge and by a container for it so its protected and secure.
 And make sure and take it regularly as well.
 I know with the travelling and everything you might forget but make sure and use those freshly charged devices listed above to set alarms as reminders and take it with a snack and wash it down with some water (assuming it can be taken with food and water that is).

-If you are travelling internationally then this is even more important as you’ll be dealing with different currencies, so make sure and stock up on your euros, pounds, dollars or whatever currency is tender in your destination before you leave to make things easier.
-And if possible don’t keep all your money in one place so that if it’s lost or stolen you still have a reserve, even if you need to get a fanny pack or a bum bag or whatever it’s called, not getting stranded in a foreign country with no money is a bigger issue than looking a bit silly.
+If you are travelling internationally then this emergency fund is even more important as you’ll be dealing with different currencies, so make sure and stock up on your euros, pounds, dollars or whatever currency is tender in your destination before you leave to make things easier.
+If possible, don’t keep all your money in one place so that if it gets lost or stolen you still have something at least.
+Even if you need to get yourself a fanny pack or a bum bag or whatever it’s called to keep your valuables safe and close at hand, not getting stranded in a foreign country with no money is a bigger issue than looking a bit silly.